antaresproject/docs/docs/services/widget.md

 ];
 ```

-The 'views' parameter determines on which 'views' the widget will be available.
+The `views` parameter determines on which 'views' the widget will be available.
 Such solution enables widget's availablity control by a module or a component or a programmer.
-In the aforementioned example during the 'index.twig' view presentation placed in the location 'src\components\foo\resources\views\admin\foo' the widget will appear in the upper widget selection beam.
+In the aforementioned example during the 'index.twig' view presentation placed in the location `src\components\foo\resources\views\admin\foo` the widget will appear in the upper widget selection beam.
 When this parameter is not determined it will be available in all views (the '*' value) by default.
-The 'disabled' parameter is connected with this one and it is the opposite of the 'views' parameter:
+The 'disabled' parameter is connected with this one and it is the opposite of the `views` parameter:

 ```php
 /**